Ethics & Compliance

 Reporting to DEA

 As required by the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (the SUPPORT Act), reports are made weekly to DEA’s Suspicious Orders Report System (SORS).
-Reports include all orders that system pended for further analysis in the full prior calendar week.
-Orders that have pended and cannot be resolved are then rejected and reported to DEA.
-In addition, all Downstream Customer outliers are reported to the wholesaler/distributor and to the DEA via an online portal.
+Reports include all orders that system-pended for further analysis in the prior full calendar week.
+Orders that have pended, and for which potential concerns cannot be resolved within a seven-day timeline, are rejected and reported to the DEA.
+In addition, all Downstream Customer outliers are reported to the wholesaler/distributor and to the DEA via SORS.